Starting a business as a minor: a checklist

 Compulsory education and qualification requirement

 According to the Compulsory Education Act, you have to go to school until you are 16.
 If you are 16 or 17, the qualification obligation applies.
-You must then follow full-day education and may not have a full-time job or business.
+You must then follow full-time education and may not have a full-time job or business.
 Unless you have a so-called starting qualification.
 In the Netherlands, that is a havo, vwo, or mbo level 2 diploma.

 Check student financing and child benefits